developersu/ns-usbloader/README.md

 # NS-USBloader

-NS-USBloader is a PC-side TinFoil/GoldLeaf NSP USB uploader.
-Replacement for default usb_install_pc.py and GoldTree.
+NS-USBloader is a PC-side TinFoil and GoldLeaf NSP USB uploader.
+Replacement for default *usb_install_pc.py* and *GoldTree*.

 With GUI and cookies.